The Balto Real-Time Index

 A lower number indicates a soft skill was used less often during a call

 Avg.
-Times Per Customer Service Calls That Agents Displayed Respect
+Times Per Service Call That Agents Showed Respect

 Avg.
-Times Per Customer Service Calls That Agents Displayed Authority
+Times Per Sales Call That Agents Used Active Listening

 Retail